particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 ### Local build and flash

 Local build does all of the compiling locally on your computer, and, once installed, can be used even without an Internet connection.

+Before you can build locally, you need to select the device and Device OS version you wish to build for.
+See [configure project](#configure-project), above.

 {{!--
 In order to target a specific version of Device OS you must install the appropriate toolchain first.
 From the Command Palette select **Particle: Install Local Compiler**.